dirac-institute/sorcha/docs/overview.rst

-Both OIF and surveySimPP take a series of inputs.
+Both OIF and Sorcha take a series of inputs.
 The basic pipeline overview can be seen below.
 The user generates a population with a set of orbits.
 This orbital parameter file is processed by Objects in Field (or any other ephemerides generator code) with respect to the LSST pointing database, before being passed into the survey simulator.
 Here the user can alter the configuration file to apply relevant :ref:`filters<Filters>`, which account for the observational biases in LSST.
 An optional cometary